IAA-InvCodes/G-MILOS/README.md

 ### gmilos

-The sequential program must be controlled with a configuration file of type **.trol** .
+The program must be controlled with a configuration file of type **.mtrol** .
 Inside the run folder, you can find an example of this type of file [gmilos.mtrol](run/gmilos.mtrol).
 We refer you to the pdf documentation to know in detail how each parameter works.

 The program must be executed by passing the configuration file as a parameter: